Table of Contents[Hide][Show]

 Crested Butte Mountain Resort

-Idaho 5th and 6th Grade Peak Season Passport: This passport program costs $18 in processing fees but covers skiing for 5th graders 3 times at each of the 18 locations.
-For 6th graders, it covers 2 visits to each of the 17 participating locations.
+This passport program costs $18 in processing fees but covers skiing for fifth graders 3 times at each of the 18 locations.
+For sixth graders, it covers 2 visits to each of the 17 participating locations.
 The passport is available to residents and non-residents alike.
 There are some blackout dates to support social distancing so be sure to check them before you plan your trip.

 The 18 locations are: